-Over four decades, Donna has led key initiatives that have had a lasting impact on the social and physical fabric of New York City.
+Donna has led key initiatives that have had a lasting impact on the social and physical fabric of New York City.
 Her belief that designing truly resilient cities requires a broad, landscape-scale vision is evident in all her projects, whether a streetscape, urban waterfront redevelopment, public open space, bikeway or pedestrian facility.
-In addition, she thoroughly understands how cities work, including the design of essential infrastructure and the creation of social connections that encourage communities to come together – both essential in recovering from disasters.
+She thoroughly understands how cities work, from the design of essential infrastructure to the creation of social connections that encourage communities to come together.

-Donna’s commitment to high quality, resilient, sustainable design is matched only by her passion for collaboration.
-She believes that public work demands public input, and that drives her dedication to assuring that community groups and public agencies play a critical role in her projects.
+She believes that public work demands public input, and that drives her dedication to ensure that community groups and public agencies play a critical role in her projects.
 Further, she has advanced the quality of public spaces by collaborating with artists to make art an integral component of Stantec’s projects.

 During the East Midtown Greenway project on New York City’s East Side, our integrated team created a major in-water structure that fills in a critical missing link in the greenway that encircles Manhattan.
 The master plan, begun in 1995, envisioned this type of solution for this stretch, where the FDR Drive is directly at the water’s edge.
 The design uses the structural system to help to provide enough topsoil for trees and the use of soil cells allows collection of stormwater to irrigate the native planting areas.